Remain in Light: Music and lyrics

-Byrne has described the album's final mix as a "spiritual" piece of work, "joyous and ecstatic and yet it's serious"; he has pointed out that, in the end, there was "less Africanism in Remain in Light than we implied ... but the African ideas were far more important to get across than specific rhythms".
+Byrne described the final mix as a "spiritual" work, "joyous and ecstatic and yet it's serious"; he has pointed out that, in the end, there was "less Africanism in Remain in Light than we implied ... but the African ideas were far more important to get across than specific rhythms".
 According to Eno, the record uniquely blends funk with punk rock and new wave.
 None of the compositions include chord changes, relying instead on the use of different harmonies and counter-melodies over pedal points.
 "Spidery riffs" and layered tracks of bass guitar and percussion are used extensively.

 The first side contains the more rhythmic songs, "Born Under Punches (The Heat Goes On)", "Crosseyed and Painless", and "The Great Curve", which include long instrumental interludes.
 "The Great Curve" contains extended guitar solos by Belew, the first contributions that he made during his day in the studio.
 Belew performed the solo with the aid of four effects: an Electro-Harmonix Big Muff distortion unit, an Alembic Strat-o-Blaster preamp circuit, an equalizer, and an Electro-Harmonix Electric Mistress flanger.

 The second side features more introspective songs.
 "Once in a Lifetime" pays homage to early rap techniques and the music of the Velvet Underground.
 The track was originally called "Weird Guitar Riff Song" because of its composition.
 It was conceived as a single riff before the band added a second; Eno alternated eight bars of each riff with corresponding bars of its counterpart.
 "Houses in Motion" incorporates long brass performances by Hassell.

 "Listening Wind" features Arabic music influences, with Belew adding textural content via the Electric Mistress and "[bending] the sound up and down while working a delay and the volume control on my guitar".
 The lyrics, meanwhile, sympathetically portray an anti-American terrorist who engages in bombing campaigns in response to American settler colonialism in his home country.
 In a 2004 interview with the Sunday Herald, Byrne described the song as partly reflective of his understanding of the motivations for terrorism, stating "I understand why America is not universally loved.
 That's been obvious to me for years and years, but it's not obvious to a lot of Americans.
 Their immediate reaction is, 'They love us, they're just jealous.
 They just want McDonald's.'"
 Closing track "The Overload" features "tribal-cum-industrial" beats created primarily by Harrison and Byrne alongside Belew's "growling guitar atmospherics".